 - Street Team Youth Programs

 Stanley Crouch was born on this date in 1945.
 He was a Black music critic, syndicated columnist, and novelist.

-Born in Los Angeles, Crouch began writing at the age of eight through the encouragement of his mother.
-He also became active in the American Civil Rights movement while in junior high school.
+Born in Los Angeles, Crouch began writing at eight through his mother's encouragement.
+In junior high school, he also participated in the American Civil Rights Movement.
 After graduating from high school, he attended two junior colleges in the Los Angeles area.
 While studying at the East Los Angeles Junior College, Crouch worked for a poverty program in East Los Angeles, teaching a literacy class.

-Witnessing the 1965 Watts Riot radicalized Crouch and he became a Black Nationalist.
-From 1965 to 1967, Crouch was an actor playwright in the Studio Watts Company.
+Witnessing the 1965 Watts Riot radicalized Crouch, he became a Black Nationalist.
+From 1965 to 1967, Crouch was an actor-playwright in the Studio Watts Company.
 While there, the writings of Ralph Ellison and Albert Murray became major influences in Crouch's thinking.
 He turned away from the Black Nationalist movement, finding it too reactionary.

-Crouch has written articles for the New York Daily News and for magazines such as New Yorker, The New Republic, and Esquire.
-He is the author of three collections of essays: "Notes of a Hanging Judge" (1990), "The All-American Skin Game; or, The Decoy of Race: The Long and Short of It, 1990-1994" (1995), and "Always in Pursuit: Fresh American Perspectives, 1995-1997" (1998).
-He has also written, "Don't the Moon Look Lonesome: A Novel in Blues and Swing" (2000).
+Crouch has written articles for the New York Daily News and magazines such as New Yorker, The New Republic, and Esquire.
+He is the author of three collections of essays: "Notes of a Hanging Judge" (1990), "The All-American Skin Game, The Decoy of Race: The Long and Short of It, 1990-1994" (1995), and "Always in Pursuit: Fresh American Perspectives, 1995-1997" (1998).
+He also wrote "Don't the Moon Look Lonesome: A Novel in Blues and Swing" (2000).